Overview of Black Hat SEO Techniques

 7)Using Link Farms to get more backlinks

 Think of link farms as PBNs without the private aspect; Link Farms are websites solely made to sell backlinks.
 Most search engines consider the number of backlinks to be a ranking factor in search results.
-Link Farms are a form of Paid Links.
+Therefore, link Farms are a form of Paid Links.
 In order to crack down on Link Framing, Google and most other modern search engines consider the quality of the link to be a more important factor in ranking these days than the number of links.

 Most cheap link sellers on sites like Fiverr use Link Farms, where they just create a link to your site with the target keyword as the anchor without considering the quality of the content in the link farming site.